College Preparatory: Early Identification Program (EIP)

 Contact email: smsc@gmu.edu

 Description: Live and learn alongside an international community of Smithsonian researchers and industry professionals, and earn college credits through George Mason University.
-The one-week summer program, Introduction to Field Conservation Ecology, offers first-hand exposure to conservation fieldwork.

 Website